L-A-Sandhu/Efficient-Image-Classification/README.md

 The rest of the repository is divided as follows.
   1. Requirements
-  2. Mobile Net
+  2. Fine Tuning
-  3. Inception Net
+  3. Using Pretrained Model
   4. Summary
 ## Requirements
 This repository requires